Dead Moon

-Dead Moon was an American punk rock band active from 1987 to 2006, formed in Portland, Oregon.
+Dead Moon was an American rock band formed in 1987 in Portland, Oregon.
+The band consisted of singer/guitarist Fred Cole, singer/bassist Toody Cole and drummer Andrew Loomis.
+Dead Moon initially disbanded in 2006, before reuniting in 2014 and disbanding again in 2017 following the deaths of Loomis and Fred Cole.
+The band released ten studio albums, six live albums and three compilation albums.

 History

-Fronted by the singer/guitarist Fred Cole, the band also included the bass guitarist Toody Cole and the drummer Andrew Loomis.
-Veterans of Portland's independent rock scene, Dead Moon combined dark and lovelorn themes with punk and country music influences into a stripped-down sound.
-Fred Cole engineered most of the band's recordings and mastered them on a mono recording lathe that was used for The Kingsmen's version of "Louie Louie".
+Dead Moon was formed by singer/guitarist Fred Cole, singer/bassist Toody Cole and drummer Andrew Loomis.
+Veterans of Portland's independent rock scene, the band combined dark and lovelorn themes with punk and country music influences into a stripped-down sound.
+Frontman Cole engineered most of the band's recordings and mastered them on a mono recording lathe that was used for The Kingsmen's version of "Louie Louie".
 Their early records, such as In the Graveyard, were released on the Tombstone Records label, named for the musical equipment store the Coles operated at the time.
 Soon they caught the attention of the German label Music Maniac Records, and toured Europe successfully.
 Not until the mid-1990s did they tour the United States.
 Much of their following was in Europe.

-A U.S. filmmaking team (Kate Fix and Jason Summers) produced a 2004 documentary, Unknown Passage: The Dead Moon Story, which played in independent theaters in the U.S. and New Zealand and at the Melbourne International Film Fest, and was released on DVD in fall 2006.
-Dead Moon has recorded for labels such as Empty Records, but most releases are on Music Maniac worldwide and Tombstone in the U.S..
-The Tombstone label also provided cheap mastering and duplication for other bands, serving more as a co-operative than a promotional vehicle.
+A U.S. filmmaking team consisting of Kate Fix and Jason Summers produced a 2004 documentary, Unknown Passage: The Dead Moon Story, which played in independent theaters in the U.S. and New Zealand and at the Melbourne International Film Fest, and was later released on DVD in fall 2006.
+Dead Moon has recorded for labels such as Empty Records, but most releases are on Music Maniac worldwide and Tombstone in the U.S. The Tombstone label also provided cheap mastering and duplication for other bands, serving more as a co-operative than a promotional vehicle.
 Though the Coles were in their fifties, they showed no signs of slowing down on their 2004 release Dead Ahead, continuing to tour until 2006, when they released the Echoes of the Past compilation.